castro-gzlz/nep-des/README.md

-A python scritp (and a Jupyter notebook) to easily contextualize your planets within the desert, ridge, and savanna boundaries derived in Castro-González et al. (2024) will be released on **Friday 20th of September**.
+A python scritp (and a Jupyter notebook) to easily contextualize your planets within the boundaries of the Neptunian desert, ridge, and savanna derived in Castro-González et al. (2024) will be released on **Friday 20th of September**.